 Swissport's recruitment policy can be summarised in two words: Objectivity and Equality.
 Swissport cares for its employees as they are the most valuable contributors to success.
 Therefore, Swissport is committed to making an effort when recruiting new staff where human resources specialists and line management are involved.
 We are looking for motivated, committed and dedicated colleagues who are skilled and bring the experience or willingness to learn and who are proud to work for Swissport.
 We invest in our people and do not treat them as a cost.

-Swissport wants to be and remain an "employer of choice".
+Swissport wants to be and remain an "Employer of Choice" in our industry.
 Therefore, Swissport adheres to all national laws relating to the recruitment of staff, and to any of the more-stringent requirements of its own internal policies (e.g. equal opportunities, employee advancement, etc.).
-As with all other practices, Swissport is fully compliant with its Corporate Core Values (People, Professionalism and Partnership) and its Code of Conduct.

 No job applicant will be discriminated against or treated less favourably based on gender, race, colour or ethnic origin, marital status, religion or any other category protected by law.
 Any such discriminatory behaviour will constitute gross misconduct under our Code of Conduct.
 The company also recognises that, as an employer, we fully comply with all legislation that renders certain types of discrimination unlawful.